 Rising Demand for DevOps Talent

 Many of us in the technology industry know how DevOps is revolutionizing software development.
 Companies adopting the DevOps approach are doing more with greater efficiency in the process.
-DevOps can help a company provide a software solution quickly.
+DevOps can help any company provide a software solutions quickly.
 It can therefore help prevent production problems if necessary and the result will also be improved customer experience, feedback, and communications.

 Through to pandemic, more and more businesses needed to move to a digital presence to stay competitive in the market.
 This either means investing more heavily in technology or standing up new technology they may not have been ready for.